 Since Twitter doesn’t let you easily embed hashtag feeds on your website, the best tool you can use is Twitter Feed Pro.
 This Twitter aggregator has a visual customizer that lets you control how your feeds look — with just a few clicks.

 For a step-by-step guide, check out this post on how to embed a Twitter hashtag feed on WordPress.

 Did you know that customer testimonials can increase sales by 10%?

-So if you’re looking into increasing your revenue while getting more Twitter followers, why not embed a Twitter mentions timeline on your website?
+If you’re looking into increasing your revenue and making money while getting more Twitter followers, why not embed a Twitter mentions timeline on your website?

-In the example below, SeedProd, the best landing page builder for WordPress, showed their customer testimonial tweets by embedding a mentions feed on their sales page.
+In the example below, SeedProd, the best website builder for WordPress, showed their customer testimonial tweets by embedding a mentions feed on their sales page.

 And since 83% of people trust reviews over advertising, it’s a simple way to get more sales — with minimal effort on your part.

 The not-so-good news?
 Twitter doesn’t give you an option to add a mentions feed to your website.

 Simply install Twitter Feed Pro on your website, connect it to your Twitter account and let it do all the hard work for you.
 You just need to check or uncheck customization options and you’re ready to go.